Great Falls Portage: Landmarked areas

 Two separate portions of the expedition portage route form part of the National Historic Landmark District designated in 1966.
 At the lower end of the portage, the area on the east bank of the river where the party made camp (approximately 47°36′15.3″N 111°02′43.7″W) is included, as is the portage route up Belt Creek, continuing for about 8 mi across what are now mainly agricultural fields.
 Also included in this section is Sulphur Spring, located above the west bank of the river opposite the mouth of Belt Creek.
 Water from this source, reputed to have curative powers, was used to treat Sacagawea, who had fallen seriously ill at the camp.
 This entire area is privately owned, and is difficult to access by land.

 The other element of the portage that is landmarked is the last 2.5 mi of the route, extending from Mount Olivet Cemetery to the White Bear Islands area (approximately 47°27′34.7″N 111°17′57.4″W).
 At the time of the expedition there were three White Bear Islands; one has since become attached to the western shore by silting action, and the actual camp site was probably some way east of the current eastern bank.
 The land in this area is also privately owned but is crossed by public roads.

+In May 2008 the National Trust for Historic Preservation listed the site on their list of America's Most Endangered Places due to a proposed coal-fired power plant in the vicinity.